The Chiral Filter:Deriving the Baryon Asymmetry (η ∼ 10−10) fromGeometric Frustration in the Vacuum Lattice

 9

-This confirms that n
+This mathematically confirms the structural hierarchy n

 γ